Vincit/wordpress-theme-base/README.md

 On the parameter definition, we're making the function receive one parameter, the default being empty array.
 We're then using that parameter to override our default parameters.

 Then, we're checking that the button has a text, and a link, or return early, and do not print the button.
 We're then closing the PHP tag, in order to write plain HTML.
-As you can see, the HTML is not part of a return statement.
+As you can see, the HTML is not part of a return statement, but a side effect.

-Unfortunely, JSX isn't a thing in PHP, so we're forced to resort into side effects.
+Unfortunately, JSX isn't a thing in PHP, so we're forced to resort into side effects.
 Whenever you call `Button`, everything that's not inside PHP tags is immediately outputted, so you can't save the button to a variable:

 ```
 // Inside another template, under namespace \Vincit\Template